JCMais/node-libcurl/README.md

     * int cURLErrorCode

 * methods:
-  * getInfo - Get information from the current header handler
+  * getInfo - Get information from the handler
     * String|Int infoIdOrName      Info id or the info name as string, you can use the constants from Curl.info
     * returns Array|String|Number  Return value is based on the requested info.
-  * setOpt - Set an option to the curl instance
+  * setOpt - Set an option to the handler
     * String|Int optionIdOrName    Option id or the option name as string, constants on Curl.option
     * Mixed optionValue            Value is based on the given option, check libcurl documentation for more info.
+  * perform - Process this handler.
   * close - Close the current curl instance, after calling this method, this handler is not usable anymore.
 You **MUST** call this on `error` and `end` events, it's **NOT** called by default.

 * members: